2020–21 PFC Levski Sofia season

-The 2020–21 season is Levski Sofia's 100th season in the First League.
-This article shows player statistics and all matches (official and friendly) that the club will play during the 2020–21 season.
+The 2020–21 season was Levski Sofia's 100th season in the First League.
+This article shows player statistics and all matches (official and friendly) that the club has played during the season.

 It is considered the worst season in the club's history.
 Levski finished on an all-time low 8th place, breaking a number of negative records.
 For the first time, the club finished a season with more losses than wins.